-In exceptional circumstances, e.g., the student is unable to take up their place on medical or visa grounds, the deposit may be refunded, although this will require the approval of Marketing, Recruitment Communications and Internationalisation Directorate.
+In exceptional circumstances, e.g., the student is unable to take up their place on medical or visa grounds, the deposit may be refunded, although this will require the approval of Directorate of Global Marketing, Admissions and Recruitment.

 There are a number of Postgraduate Taught courses where the offer issued to NI, ROI and GB students is conditional on the payment of a deposit.
-Deposits are only refundable in certain circumstances as set out in the Terms and Conditions for 2023 Entry (available at www.qub.ac.uk/Study/TermsandConditions/), Full details will be provided when applying to the course.
+Deposits are only refundable in certain circumstances as set out in the Terms and Conditions for 2024 Entry (available at www.qub.ac.uk/Study/TermsandConditions/), Full details will be provided when applying to the course.